yunusemredemrr/yunusemredemrr/README.md

 # Hi there, I'm Yunus Emre Demir 👋

-## I am a mobile application developer
+## I am a Mobile Application Developer

 - 🌱 I’m currently working on Native Android and Flutter
 - 📫 How to reach me yedyunusemredemir@gmail.com